SAP/fundamental-ngx/libs/moment-adapter/README.md

 # Fundamental Moment date time adapter implementation

+## Moment.js status

+Moment.js is a legacy project, now in maintenance mode.
+Same applies to this adapter, which is based on Moment.js.
+Please consider using `@fundamental-ngx/datetime-adapter` instead.

 ## Description

 Fundamental Date Picker, Time Picker, Date Time Picker and similar components rely on provided datetime implementation (DatetimeAdapter) and datetime formats (DateTimeFormats).